What is Liquidity Risk?

 The following are the current asset and Current liability standings of Ruchira Papers Ltd for the year ended FY17 and FY18.
 Thus we can derive the following from the given data.

-- Revenue grew by 6.14% by Yoy basis, Profit Before tax increase by 25.39% with a PBT margin of 12.83% in FY18 vs. 10.84% in FY17.
+- Revenue grew by 6.14% on a Yoy basis, Profit Before tax increased by 25.39%, with a PBT margin of 12.83% in FY18 vs. 10.84% in FY17.

 - The net profit margin stood at 8.36% in FY18 vs. 7.6% in FY17, and Net profit grew by 17%.

 - Inventory has increased by 23%, which is less than the sales growth of 6%, Accounts Receivable increased by 8.67%, which is also more than Revenue growth.
-More of the Inventory is funded by short-term borrowing and Cash, which resulted in a decrease in cash by 23% and a rise in Short-term borrowings by 30.13%.
+Most of the Inventory is funded by short-term borrowing and Cash, which resulted in a decrease in cash by 23% and a rise in Short-term borrowings by 30.13%.

 Interference

-As an example of liquidity risk, the Short term and long term borrowings of Bhushan Steel Ltd. are as follows:
+As an example of liquidity risk, the Short term and long-term borrowings of Bhushan Steel Ltd. are as follows:

 B/S data of Bhushan Steel Ltd | FY14 (INR Cr.) | FY13 (INR Cr.) |